sjbrown/misc_work/deckahedron/mod_deckahedron_world_campaigns.md

 Mark your final *Good Bank* point if you can hit this note.

-## It's ok to skip it

-You don't need to get every point in your *Good Bank*.
-You should especially not try to force it if doing so would sacrifice fun for the players.
-Remember, you're not the only author of this story, and while earning points feels nice, you've got other jobs too, like paying attention to the signals the players give you for the kind of fun they want to have.

-## The lengths vary

-The final part might go very fast, or it might be a long journey home.
-The first threshold might be crossed so fast that you only notice after the fact.
-Taking the prize might involve a twisting road of trials, or it might be one explosive boss battle.

-Let the story be what it must be, and *play to find out what happens*, but also take your opportunities to earn *Good Bank* points when they arise.

 # 9-hour Campaign

-## Start in a place of normalcy / comfort AKA "You"
+## Chapter 1: Start in a place of normalcy / comfort AKA "You"

 In the 9-hour campaign, start the game just like you would in the One-shot campaign.

-## Call to adventure AKA "Need"
+## Chapter 2: Call to adventure AKA "Need"
 `TODO`

  * Provide a sandbox to play in, let the players establish what their